invokeImmediately/WSU-DAESA-CSS/README.md

-# WSU-UE---CSS
+# WSU-DAESA-CSS
-This project contains precompiled CSS, written in the [Less language](http://lesscss.org/features/), for defining styles common to all WordPress websites of the [WSU Office of Undergraduate Education (OUE)](https://vpue.wsu.edu/oue).
-It is designed to be included as a git submodule in projects dedicated to the development of a specific OUE website.
-Moreover, the CSS compiled from this project is meant to be applied as add-on CSS in the [WSU WordPress spine parent theme](https://github.com/washingtonstateuniversity/WSUWP-spine-parent-theme).
+This project contains precompiled CSS, written in the [Less language](http://lesscss.org/features/), for defining styles common to all WordPress websites of the [WSU Division of Academic Engagement (DAESA)](https://daesa.wsu.edu).
+It is designed to be included as a git submodule in projects dedicated to the development of a specific DAESA website.
+Moreover, the CSS compiled from this project is meant to be applied as add-on CSS via the custom stylesheet editor of the [WSU WordPress spine parent theme](https://github.com/washingtonstateuniversity/WSUWP-spine-parent-theme).
-## WSU OUE Websites Utilizing this Project
+## WSU DAESA Websites Utilizing this Project as a Dependency for Front-end Web Development
 * [Academic Success and Career Center](https://ascc.wsu.edu)
 * [Common Reading program](https://commonreading.wsu.edu)
 * [Distinguished Scholarships program](https://distinguishedscholarships.wsu.edu)